If you:

 Licensed drivers will not be offended if you ring home to say you are on your way and give the number of the vehicle you are in.

-Incidents involving taxis are rare but some of the below tips may make you feel safer.
+Incidents involving taxis are rare, but some tips below may make you feel safer.

 You should: